GaloisInc/BESSPIN-GFE/README.md

 This repository contains source code and build scripts for generating SoC bitstreams for the Xilinx VCU118.
-The resulting systems contain either Chisel or Bluespec versions of P1, P2, and P3 connected by an AXI interconnect to variety of peripherals.
+The resulting systems contain either Chisel or Bluespec versions of P1 connected by an AXI interconnect to UART, DDR, and Bootrom.
+For more details on the contents of the GFE, see TODO: ADD REFERENCE TO SYSTEM DOCUMENTATION

 ## Getting Started ##